 - For those who prefer steady state cardio, but still want to burn fat, do a 30-40 minute session at a moderate pace.

-Cycling is a great option for those who hate running because it involves the same muscles, but it’s lower impact.
+Cycling is a great option for those who hate running because it involves the same muscles, but it’s considered low impact.
 But you must be willing to give it your max effort!
 Don’t just pedal while scrolling on your phone, really give it your all.
 Another great thing about cycling is that a lot of gyms have indoor cycling classes.
-Usually the instructors motivate you to push really push yourself so you’re guaranteed to get your heart rate pumping!
+Usually, the instructors motivate you to push really push yourself so you’re guaranteed to get your heart rate pumping!

 Best way to burn fat while cycling: